One-eyed Winky the cat found after 10 years missing

 Winky, a one-eyed but very sociable moggy, wandered off in 2012 from his family's apartment at Auckland's Viaduct.

-And his owner Karyn Robson, who has since relocated to Christchurch, feared that was it, she'd never see Winky again.
+And his owner Karyn Robson, who has since moved to Christchurch, feared she'd never see Winky again.

 That was until one day last week, when she was taking a nap and her daughter answered a very unexpected phone call.